Let’s start at the beginning when creating written website content

 6. Quality is key

 Something every professional website will have is high resolution and well-positioned images.
 Their videos will be well edited and recorded audio tracks will be clear and of a decent volume.
-If you would like to include images on your website but don’t have anything of high enough quality, I highly recommend checking out stock websites such as Unsplash.com.
+If you would like to include images on your website but don’t have anything of high enough quality, I highly recommend checking out stock websites.
+Here is a reference that’ll help you get the best images.
 Even if you LOVE an image that you have, if it is blurry on the screen, it will undermine the quality of your business.
 The same considerations should go into your written content.
 Check your work and then check it again and then ask a friend to read it to give you feedback.
 For many, there is nothing more off-putting than a website that is full of grammar mistakes and confusing long sentences!

 Dive on in!

 These steps are to help you start creating intentional and relevant website content.
 Remember QUALITY over quantity.
-Your target clients will always have a purpose when visiting your website so help them achieve it quickly and easily to leave a lasting impression.
-The key is to know exactly WHAT information you’re going to need and WHERE you’re going to put it on each page BEFORE you start creating and compiling.
+Your ideal clients will always have a purpose when visiting your website so help them achieve it quickly and easily to leave a lasting impression.
+The key is to know exactly what information you’re going to need and where you’re going to put it on each page before you start creating and compiling.
 If you have any further questions on this subject, email me at [email protected]